Biker named Quick nearly killed himself in high-speed chase through Warsop

 She said: “Quick is currently running a successful business with his partner and his cannabis use has significantly reduced.”

-The court heard that he received an 18-month community order with unpaid work – which he has now completed - for a linked road traffic offence.
+The court heard he received an 18-month community order with unpaid work, which he has now completed, for a linked road traffic offence.

 Sentencing, Mr Recorder Michael Auty QC said the postal requisition system had taken a long time to bring Quick to court and he is ‘a very different person from the one he was two years ago’.